DataTalksClub/datatalksclub.github.io/_podcast/s02e12-communities.md

   sec: 4046
   time: '1:07:26'
   who: Demetrios
 - line: What about the fifth one?
-Bhe question was about five main points.
+The question was about five main points.
   sec: 4094
   time: '1:08:14'
   who: Alexey